-So you’re shopping for infant, newborn, or baby gifts, and of course, you’re lost.
+So you’re exploring baby gift ideas, and of course, you’re stumped.
 Because here you are, wading through

 This rattle is like no other.
 Instead of a high-volume maraca sound, it offers gentle rain noises; instead of a drop-able hourglass, its unique shape offers an easy grip.
 The sustainably harvested wood finish is an attractive bonus.

 A beautifully simple pull toy that encourages your baby to move around, and can be pulled along when he or she starts walking.

 Babies push the toy dog back and forth, boosting their sense of coordination.
 And once they get more mobile, they can take the dog for a pretend walk.
 It’s made from FSC-certified sustainably harvested wood.

 These silicone teethers soothe sore gums and stimulate baby senses.